V-Rajasekar/cloud/Bhagavad Gita/Chapter-2/Introduction.md

 They set a time for it outside of it he won't spend time on those things.
 On what bases should I create the filter? create filters inline to the goal
 On what bases should I filter?
+There are three types of informations
+1) Irrelevant information (usele which are always useless.
+2) Negative causing

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU2NzQxMjQ0MCwtMjA1NDI3ODMxOSwtMT
-c5OTc0NjYwMCwyNjg4NzQ3NzIsNzA2NzUyOTQ4LDc2MDkwNTQ3
-MywzNTQyMzY2NzddfQ==
+eyJoaXN0b3J5IjpbLTE2NzI5NzE1MTEsLTIwNTQyNzgzMTksLT
+E3OTk3NDY2MDAsMjY4ODc0NzcyLDcwNjc1Mjk0OCw3NjA5MDU0
+NzMsMzU0MjM2Njc3XX0=
 -->